ivy-net/ivynet-docs/docs/client/clientExplanation.md

 ## Client

-The client consists offers a suite of tools for node operators to manage their operations efficiently while retaining control.
+The client consists of a shared suite of tools for node operators to manage their operations efficiently across deployments while retaining control.
 Key features include:

-- **Automated Deployments and Updates**: Streamline the deployment process and ensure your systems are always up-to-date.
-- **Key Management**: Build and encrypt ECDSA and BLS keys for your nodes.
-Keys are never passed beyond the environment they're built in.
-- **Metrics Monitoring**: Monitor the health of your nodes continuously to ensure optimal performance and quickly address any errors that pop up.
+- **Metrics Monitoring**: Continuously monitor system, performance, and health metrics of your nodes to ensure optimal productivity across deployments.
+- **Network Adherance**: Keep your systems up to date and ensure your nodes remain in the active sets.
-- **Logging**: Logs are taken straight from the services you have running and put into a database for easy querying from the interface or our API.
+- **Logging**: Collect logs directly from your running services and store them in a database for easy querying via the interface or API.

 The client operates as a daemon on all deployed machines, with a command line interface for user interactions.

 ## User Interface

-The user interface is an easy to use webpage that gives a complete overview of your deployed and idle nodes.
+The user interface is an easy to use webpage that helps optimize middle and back office tasks with a complete overview of your deployed and idle nodes.
 Features include:

-- **Metrics Monitoring and History**: Access detailed metrics and historical data to analyze the performance of your nodes over time.
+- **Metrics History**:  Access detailed historical metrics and data to analyze performance and generate operational, compliance, and business development reports.
-- **AVS Overview**: View all available AVS options and their deployment requirements tailored to your delegated stake.
-Look for new nodes to run on your idle hardware, or gather requirements for new deployments.
-- **Profitability Metrics**: Analyze historical and projected profitability metrics to optimize profitability to make sure you're maximizing your return on compute.
+- **Enhanced Metrics**: Benefit from network-specific inputs, data, and benchmarks to improve quality assurance and maintain competitiveness.
-- **AI Diagnoses**: Use a helpful Ivynet AI to diagnose the problems in your nodes
+- **AI Diagnoses**: Use IvyNet's AI-powered diagnostics to identify issues in your nodes and receive actionable error-handling suggestions for quick resolution.
+- **Organization Management**: Assign roles and manage access permissions for members of your organization.
 <!-- **TODO: Picture of mock interface?** -->

-IvyNet is built to make node operator's lives easier by offering as much information as possible to the operator.
+IvyNet is built to make node operators' lives easier by offering as much information as possible to the operator.

 ## API